FREQUENTLY ASKED QUESTIONS ABOUT TRAVELLING TO IRELAND IN MAY

 How to travel in Ireland in May?

-Good to know: All of Nordic Visitor’s Ireland self-drive tour packages can be tailored by our regional experts.
-They can add extra nights at select locations or modify the driving routes if you have any particular attractions in mind.
+Good to know: All of Nordic Visitor’s packages can be tailored by our regional experts.
+They can add extra nights, private airport transfers, or optional activities to your trip.
 Just ask!

-All our tours set off from Dublin, in the Republic of Ireland, and include the top attractions such as the Cliffs of Moher, the Ring of Kerry, and Blarney Castle.
+All of our tours begin in Dublin and include top attractions, such as the Cliffs of Moher, Ring of Kerry and Blarney Castle.

-Here’s an example of a one-week Ireland road trip itinerary:
+Here’s an example of a one-week Ireland itinerary:

 -